Reserve risk free by March 31st! Contact us for details.

 Paparoa National Park

-Afterward, we hike the Punakaiki-Porarari Rivers Loop, a moderate hike through spectacular limestone canyons clothed in sub-tropical forests containing New Zealand's single endemic species of palm, the Nikau.
 We encounter interesting stacks of karst limestone boulders in the river that were once part of the canyon roof.
 As we enjoy the stunning coastal views, we may see the rare Westland Petrel taking flight.
-We conclude our hike at the Punakaiki Tavern, a local pub that serves some excellent fish & chips, and of course tasty microbrews.
+We end at the Punakaiki Tavern, a local pub with excellent fish & chips and tasty microbrews.

 Transfer to Lake Moeraki; Okarito

-Following an early breakfast, we begin our transfer to Lake Moeraki.
-En route we enjoy a moderate hike at Okarito, home to wetlands that support more than 70 species of native birds, including the Okarito kiwi, white heron, and royal spoonbill.
-Following the Wetland Walk and Three Mile Track across a forest-covered glacial moraine, we then ascend a gentle climb on a well-defined trail to a high point known as the Okarito Trig viewpoint.
-From here, we take in astonishing vistas of lagoons, beaches, ancient forest-covered glacial moraines, and snow-covered mountains of Aoraki Mount Cook and Westland National Parks.
-From Okarito Trig we get a sense of the scale of Te Wahi Pounamu South Westland UNESCO World Heritage Site — the combined areas of four national parks — which makes up about 10% of New Zealand's total land mass.
+From here, we take in astonishing vistas of lagoons, beaches, and snow-covered mountains of Aoraki Mount Cook and Westland National Parks.
+From Okarito Trig, we get a sense of the scale of Te Wahi Pounamu South Westland UNESCO World Heritage Site — the combined areas of four national parks — which makes up about 10% of New Zealand's total land mass.

 Wilderness Lodge Lake MoerakiHokitika, New Zealand